nerdylabs/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer

-Neural Style Transfer is the state of the state-of-the-art technique to generate beutiful images by taking a Content Image and mixing it with what is called as a Style Image
+Neural Style Transfer is the state-of-the-art technique to generate beautiful images by taking a Content Image and mixing it with what is called as a Style Image

 let's look at an example:

-we consider the following image to our content image ("Nivin Pauly is an Indian actor and producer.
+we consider the following image to our content image ("Nivin Pauly  an Indian actor and producer.
 Known for his work in Malayalam cinema")

 ![](Images/name.jpeg)